JustinIke/justinike.com/01_about.md

 permalink: /about/
 ---

-I am an undergraduate computing science student documenting what I'm learning about.
+I am a web developer documenting what I'm learning about.
 This website exists to help me reflect upon the stuff of life and to improve on my skills as a communicator.

 I hope to soon expand this page with various projects and posts.